-2. Light the route.
 Landscape lighting makes it easy to get around at night.
-Solar-powered LED lights you can just stick in the ground, requiring no wiring, are suprisingly inexpensive.
+Solar-powered LED lights you can just stick in the ground, requiring no wiring, are surprisingly inexpensive.
 We found 8 packs for under $60 online.

 Related: Pictures of 10 Great Value-Add Exterior Paint Jobs

-4. Pretty up the view.
-A door with lots of glass is a plus for letting light into the front hall — but if you also want privacy and a bit of decor, check out decorative window film.
+A door with lots of glass is a plus for letting light into the front hall -- but if you also want privacy and a bit of decor, check out decorative window film.
 It’s removable and re-positionable, and comes in innumerable styles and motifs.
 Pricing depends on size and design; many available for under $30.

 A way to get the look of stained glass without doing custom work or buying a whole new door: Mount a decorative panel on the inside of the door behind an existing glass insert, $92 for an Arts and Crafts-style panel 20-inches-high by 11-inches-wide.

 While you’re at it, polish up the handle on the big front door.
 Or better yet, replace it with a shiny new brass lockset with a secure deadbolt.
 Available for about $60.

 Doorbells may be the norm, but a hefty knocker is a classic that will never run out of battery life, and another opportunity to express yourself (whatever your favorite animal or insect is, there’s a door-knocker in its image).

 Boxwoods are always tidy-looking, the definition of easy upkeep.
 A pair on either side of the door is traditional, but a singleton is good, too.
 About $25 at garden centers.
 In cold climates, make sure pots are frost-proof (polyethylene urns and boxes mimic terracotta and wood to perfection).